 How to make chia seed jam

-- Add in the lemon juice, chia seeds and sweetener of choice and let thicken for 5 minutes on very low heat.
+Add in the lemon juice, chia seeds and sweetener of choice and let thicken for 5 minutes on very low heat.

 Chia seed jam tips and tricks

 - You can use fresh or frozen berries for this recipe.
 You will end up with the same end product either way.

 - If you use fresh berries, you may need to add 2 tbsp of water to the pan with the berries to help them soften/melt.
 If using frozen, don’t worry about this since the frozen berries release water on their own.